Skip to content

 In any case, if you do give it a try on your 3650, please consider posting your results here.

-5. Danie wrote:
+5. Danie permalink

 Marvelous!!!!!Its a damn good set….Its far better than my 6600….M happy….

-6. joshuayong wrote:
+6. joshuayong permalink

 Hello, i’m really impressed by your comments on the changeover.. detail and precise.
 You mentioned Slovoed dictionary can be installed in 7610, I installed but when try to open, it kept on prompting me ” Please reinstall ”.
 I have even copied via Window explorer the whole database to my memory card but there is no link between the installed software and the database.